g-ch/RAST_corridor_planning/readme.md

 # Introduction
-This package contains the code to build the risk-aware spatio-temporal (RAST) safety corridors and plan minimum snap trajectory for MAV obstacle avoidance in dynamic uncertain environments.
-In the ``src`` folder, ``map_sim_example.cpp`` is the node that builds the DSP map and publishes risks in point cloud form. ``planning_node.cpp`` is the node that receives the calculated risks, generate RAST safety corridors and plans minimum snap trajectory.
+This package contains the code to build the risk-aware spatio-temporal (RAST) safety corridors and plan a minimum snap trajectory for MAV obstacle avoidance in dynamic uncertain environments.
+In the ``src`` folder, ``map_sim_example.cpp`` is the node that builds the DSP map and publishes risks in point cloud form. ``planning_node.cpp`` is the node that receives the calculated risks, generates RAST safety corridors, and plans minimum snap trajectory.
 The interfaces are designed for a PX4 MAV.

 # Compile